themanaworld/policies/policies/privacy-policy.md

 The accounts created for the forums will be kept until termination, as defined by the Terms of Service.
-Personal data may be deleted upon request, however forum posts will be anonymized or pseudo- anonymized.
-Logs may be kept to protect the rights of the other users from the forum and the legit interests of the board administration, such as to find and prevent abuse or activity connected to abuse.
+Personal data may be deleted upon request, however forum posts will be anonymized or pseudo-anonymized.
+Logs may be kept to assist us in protecting other users from abusive behavior.

 If you sign up for a The Mana World Team membership, do note that a different agreement may apply to you.